Adam & Eve Degenerative Effects of the Fall: Imperfections of Life

-This article asserts the part imperfections in all arrays and severity afflicts the human race because of the choices made in the Eden Garden and its effect on the development of each of the countless lives ever sent to the blue globe of Earth since its formation.
-As if it needs to be written, the dark side of the Fall from Eden's Garden is the suffering it brings, a necessary experience for mankind.
+Imperfections in all arrays and severity afflict the human race because of the choices made in the Eden Garden and its effect on the development of each of the countless lives sent to the blue globe called Earth.
+The dark side of the Fall from Eden's Garden is the suffering it brings, a necessary experience for humankind.

 Bad Things are Supposed to Happen

 Research and science try to compensate for the failures and successes that come as natural consequences of the fall of Adam and Eve, or mortal life.
 In order to experience success, there must exist the possibility of failure.

 The misconception many maintain, that life on Earth was meant for ease and glory forever, causes many people to disbelieve in God and hate Eve for partaking of the fruit of the Tree of the Knowledge of Good and Evil.
 These unfortunate souls do not have the whole story.

 An ancient American prophet taught the imperative of both good and bad in life when he wrote that it "needs be, that there is an opposition in all things.
 If not so ... righteousness could not be brought to pass, neither wickedness, neither holiness nor misery, neither good nor bad.
 Wherefore, all things must ... be a compound in one," 2 Nephi 2:11.